-The importance of creating high quality content for getting visibility online is growing by the day.
-Creation of engaging, informative, and conversion oriented content has rapidly evolved as a key to success in digital marketing.
+The importance of creating high-quality content for getting visibility online is growing by the day.
+The creation of engaging, informative, and conversion-oriented content has rapidly evolved as a key to success in digital marketing.
 It can boost traffic to websites and is a great tool for collecting leads.
 Unfortunately, there is a common misconception that creating any type of content is enough to reap benefits from content marketing.
-This cause them to make major content marketing mistakes, which can ruin all their efforts.
+This causes them to make major content marketing mistakes, which can ruin all their efforts.

 Creating content randomly is a major Content Marketing mistake.
-It takes time, and lots of efforts to be successful in Content Marketing
+It takes time and lots of effort to be successful in Content Marketing.

 The following are some of the very common and major common content marketing mistakes that can ruin your efforts:

-It takes time to create enough content that can get you noticed, and establish you as a trusted expert.
-If you feel that creating if you articles and blogs is going to increase the traffic to your website overnight, then it is not going to be so.
+It takes time to create enough content that can get you noticed and establish you as a trusted expert.
+If you feel that creating a few articles and blogs is going to increase the traffic to your website overnight, then it is not going to be so.

 Content marketing revolves around topics that the audience is talking about.
 It is better not to take a contrarian view on this.
 Of course, established brands can afford to adopt a disruptive strategy and be sure that their loyal followers will eagerly listen to them.
 But till a new organization establishes its place as an authority, it is safer to talk to the customers about topics they are interested in.

 There are several ways to find out the trending topics and content.
-Tools like Google Trends, shows you the current trending topics in a country of your choice.
+Tools like Google Trends show you the current trending topics in a country of your choice.

 It also lets you compare the search traffic of different keywords on Google.

 Guy Kawasaki, the eminent marketing expert has a great solution for this.
-He suggests that organizations should follow a 20:1 ratio.
-For every 20 non-promotional content, they can create one content which talks about their company, products and services or simply about what they have achieved.
+He suggests that organisations should follow a 20:1 ratio.
+For every 20 non-promotional content, they can create one content that talks about their company, products and services or simply about what they have achieved.

 Once you have created the content, it is time for you to post it.
-Many content marketers make the mistake of creating content and posting it randomly in various channels.
-This often results in even several high quality contents going unnoticed.
+Many content marketers make the mistake of creating content and posting it randomly on various channels.
+This often results in even several high-quality contents going unnoticed.

 Not every content works on every social media platform.
 For example, LinkedIn is a platform for business and professional networking.
 Posting some tips and tricks for preparing for your dream vacation might not be appreciated by the users of LinkedIn.
 Thus, you need to do some research before choosing the distribution channel for each content.
 Better still, find trending topics of your interest in your target social media platform, and then create content around it.

-The content marketers should draw up a content calendar which will be a schedule of creation of articles, blogs and social media posts by the company.
+The content marketers should draw up a content calendar which will be a schedule of the creation of articles, blogs and social media posts by the company.
 It should preferably define the topics, who will be responsible for writing it and where it will be posted.
-In the absence of a calendar, creation of content becomes unsystematic and a regular.
+In the absence of a calendar, the creation of content becomes unsystematic and irregular.

 Many content marketers create content sporadically, making their efforts ineffective.
 If you are serious about content marketing, then you have to be consistent in content creation.
 Irregular content creation shows a lack of focus, and you will run the risk of your readers getting tired of waiting and moving away.
 In this way, your organization will slowly lose the audience that it has built over time.
 Never assume that they are going to stick with you forever.

 Content marketing is not only about creating content.
-It is about leading the readers to take a profitable action in your favor.
+It is about leading the readers to take a profitable action in your favour.
 Content marketing can be an excellent lead aggregator.
 Many content marketers mistakenly think that if their content goes viral, attracts comments or likes, they have done a great job.
-But till the time you are able to monetize those actions, you really haven’t gained anything from content marketing.
+But till the time you can monetize those actions, you haven’t gained anything from content marketing.